By Derek Lutz, Chief Executive Officer, Lean Six Search

 You think you're being productive.
 You're not.
 You're just spinning.

-I hit that wall somewhere between Nairobi and Athens on my way to a retreat (a lucky time to hit the wall if I am honest).
+I hit that wall somewhere between Nairobi and Athens on my way to a retreat.
 Too many projects.
 No real pause.
 Every message felt like life or death.
 I was caffeinated, connected, and completely cooked.

 Then I dropped three small but critical balls.
 Nothing massive.
 But enough to shake me.
 That's when I knew: I'm not in control.
 The wheel's spinning, but no one's driving.